 Key factors that impact the digital employee experience

 Improving DEX is not an easy task.
 Most companies have acquired dozens of technologies in an effort to digitally transform their business processes, but in doing so, they’ve often created friction and information silos for users.
-To address such challenges, you’ll need to take a page from the CX world, and use these marketing technology (or martech) features to modernize your organization’s DEX:
+To address such challenges, you’ll need to take a page from the CX world, and use these marketing technologies (or martech) features to modernize your organization’s DEX:

 Your organization needs the ability to reach any employee anywhere—not just in any location, but also on any endpoint the employee uses for work.
 That endpoint could be a device, like a mobile phone, laptop or smart TV, a channel, like email and collaboration tools, or a system, like Microsoft 365 or Salesforce.